 How does this relate to Moses?
 That depends.

 If Moses led Israel out of Egypt when he was 80 years old (Acts 7:23,30) and if the Exodus occurred in 1290 B.C. as many assert, then Moses would have been twenty-six years old when Amenhotep IV began promoting monotheism.
-Accordingly, Moses would have spent a slightly more than a decade under this pharoah’s monotheistic influence before later fleeing to Midian at the age of 40.
+Accordingly, Moses would have spent several years under this pharoah’s monotheistic influence before later fleeing to Midian at the age of 40.

 As with a house of cards, remove a key pillar and the whole structure collapses.
 In this case, that critical support involves when the Exodus occurred.
 Archaeologist Kathleen Kenyon dated Jericho’s destruction around 1250 B.C. thus placing Israel’s Exodus forty years earlier in 1290 B.C.

 Why did Kathleen Kenyon reject a biblical chronology of 1446 B.C. for the Exodus?(1) Foremost, she did not find any evidence within Jericho’s destruction strata of the fashionable and distinctive imported Cypriot bichrome pottery from the 1400’s.
 If the Exodus transpired in 1446 B.C. and Israel attacked Jericho after forty years of wandering in the wilderness, its destruction in 1406 B.C. should have buried this stylish pottery.
 Her dating of Jericho’s devastation to some 150 years later has become conventional wisdom.

 However, since the time of her archaeological work, dramatic new evidence has surfaced.
 Archaeologist Bryant Wood identified Cypriot bichrome ware from the destruction strata of Jericho!
 He explains that Kathleen Kenyon did not find this pottery because she excavated an area associated with the lower classes.
 This expensive imported pottery belonged to the more affluent members of society.